 Resilient people have high activity in brain regions related to good emotional regulation, indicating a possible cause behind the ability to stay calm, thoughtful, and kind.

 Until recently, resilience was thought of as related to psychological traits and environmental or social support.
-Growing evidence of the neurobiological impact on resilience can complement psychological counseling-style skills one can learn to stay strong and kind.
+Growing evidence of the neurobiological impact on resilience can complement psychological counseling-style skills that one can learn to stay strong and kind.

-Research shows specific brain regions are active in both kind and resilient people and that there are ways you can actually train your brain to become resilient.
+Research shows that specific brain regions are active in both kind and resilient people and that there are ways you can actually train your brain to become resilient.

 Brain Connections for Kind Resilience